aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/supra_governance.md

 ## Function `initialize`

-Initializes the state for Aptos Governance.
+Initializes the state for Supra Governance.
 Can only be called during Genesis with a signer for the supra_framework (0x1) account.
 This function is private because it's called directly from the vm.